ilijalichkovski/application-guide-uwcmk/index.md

 ![](Screenshot_17.png)

-## Step 9: Check email
+## Step 9: Check your email

 Upon successful submission of your application, you should receive a confirmation email.
 Make sure to check the inbox of the email address you entered in the forms (including the Spam/Junk folder).
+The confirmation email looks like this:

 ![](Screenshot_155.png)

-Additionally, you when you're logged in on SurveyMonkey Apply, you can click on "view my applications" and check whether the status of your application says "submitted":
+**Another way to check**: when you when you're logged into SurveyMonkey Apply, you can click on "view my applications" and check whether the status of your application says "submitted":

 ![](Screenshot_154.png)

 If you do not see a confirmation email anywhere, it might be possible that we have not received your application or a technical error has occurred.
-In this case, please contact us directly.
+In this case, please contact us directly (info@mk.uwc.org).

 ## That's it!